 Within Close Range: Anita

-Anita was one of those agile girls
+Anita is one of those agile girls

-whose limber and daring I envied.
+whose limber and daring I envy.

 Her front flips and back flips,